Skip to main content

 CCTP message fields

 The following tables describe each address field in the CCTP message, explain how Stellar uses it during a mint (inbound) or burn (outbound), and indicate whether you need to design around the address type.
-For the full message layout, see the CCTP Technical Guide.
+For the full message layout, see the CCTP technical guide.

 Inbound transfers to Stellar destination